 2. Plan for conscious, high-quality relapses.
 For example, if you’re trying to quit eating junk food every day, don’t fall off the wagon with three bags of M&M’s.
 Instead, take the time to drive to the truffle shop and buy one expensive and satisfying truffle.
 Savor it slowly and allow yourself to relapse in style.
 Write your experience in your journal.
 Honor the relapse instinct with as much consciousness and purposefulness as you can muster.
 You are not a victim!
 You are in partnership with your body, and this is just part of the conversation.

 3. Pay attention to the emotional states that trigger your relapse.
 Are you feeling frightened?
 Hopeless?
 Angry?
 Once you can identify what emotions trigger your old behavior, you can be on the alert for how that emotional state is created.
 By addressing the issue that triggers those feelings, you can be better prepared for subsequent relapses.
 Eventually, you can begin to substitute new habits and reduce or eventually skip the relapse behavior altogether.

 This article has been updated.
-It originally appeared in the January/February 2005 issue of Experience Life.
+It originally appeared at “The Art of the Relapse” in the January/February 2005 issue of Experience Life.